 73. UX: User Experience.

 For tech workers and product designers, it’s all about how the user is going to well… use the product.
+A lot of effort goes into testing for products like eCommerce website builders, for example.
 For that reason, they want to build the product in a way that gives the best possible user experience.
 That’s why you’ll hear product designers in particular, using the business slang term UX all the time—the user experience.